python/devguide/garbage_collector.rst

 object.
 Such a place could be another object, or a global (or static) C variable, or a local variable in some C function.
 When an object’s reference count becomes zero, the object is deallocated.
-If it contains references to other objects, their reference count is decremented.
+If it contains references to other objects, their reference counts are decremented.
 Those other objects may be deallocated in turn, if this decrement makes their reference count become zero, and so on.
 The reference count field can be examined using the ``sys.getrefcount`` function (notice that the value returned by this function is always 1 more as the function also has a reference